Car Insurance Calculator: Estimate Your Car Insurance Cost

 Estimates for car insurance by state

-Where you live greatly impacts how much you pay for car insurance.
-For example, in Michigan, the most expensive state, full coverage car insurance costs $509 more per month than in the cheapest state, Maine.
+Where you live is a big factor in how much you pay for car insurance.
+For example, in Nevada, the most expensive state for car insurance, full coverage insurance costs $183 more per month than in the cheapest state, Maine.

 How to calculate your car insurance costs